My least favorite part of race mornings is killing time once I’m actually in the starting chute.

 Picture yourself successfully accomplishing your race plan.

 If you’ve had any pre-race dramas, either in your training or on the morning of the race (waking up late, parking or traffic issues, stressing out at the length of the porta potty line), put them out of your mind.
-You’ve survived the dramas so far and made it to the start line.
+You’ve survived the dramas so far and have made it to the start line.

 Be present in that moment at the start line.